 Are you renting an apartment or recently buy a home?
 Either way, if you’re out on your own, you’re going to want to consider renters or homeowners insurance.
 Renters insurance can be relatively inexpensive and covers your personal belongings in the event of a loss, whereas your landlord’s insurance most likely will not.
 Many insurance companies will offer a discount if you bundle your renters or homeowners insurance along with your auto insurance.

 Budget and build your credit

 Many insurance companies factor in credit in determining prices (Hawaii, California, and Massachusetts prohibit this practice).
 A 2015 Consumer Reports found that the average difference paid by those with a “good” score versus those with the “best” score was $214 per year.
 If you’re a recent graduate, you’re in the beginning stages of building your credit profile.
 And while it might not pay off immediately, at least in terms of your auto insurance, it may very well pay off later.
-Develop a monthly budget and take steps that will help you develop and improve your credit profile.
+Develop a monthly budget and take steps that will help you develop and improve your credit.
 Try to avoid taking on massive credit card debt and missed payments.
 Your future self will be grateful for it.

 By shopping around, comparing rates, and asking questions, you’re putting yourself in better position to free up some money.
 Good luck out there, and congratulations.